STUDENT SUPPORT SERVICES

 The Mother Lode Union School District serves all students who are found eligible by an educational evaluation under the Individuals with Disability Education Act (IDEA) and are dedicated to ensuring that they receive a Free Appropriate Public Education (FAPE) in their Least Restrictive Environment (LRE).
 This is accomplished by working collaboratively with families, students, staff, and community agencies to promote student success.

-• Outline the special education policies/procedures that are offered throughout the SELPA.
+Outline the special education policies/procedures and services that are offered throughout the SELPA.

-• To assure access to special education and related services for all individuals with exceptional needs residing within the geographic areas served by the plan.
+To ensure access to special education and related services for all individuals with exceptional needs residing within the geographic areas served by the plan.

-• To ensure compliance with all federal and state codes and statutes this year, Local Plan Section D: Annual Budget Plan, Section E: Annual Service Plan and Attachments are the only revised sections of the Local Plan.
+This year, Local Plan Section B: Governance and Administration, Section D: Annual Budget Plan, Section E: Annual Service Plan, and the Attachments are the only revised sections of the Local Plan.
 You can review the Local Plan at the following link:

 Additional hard copies of the plans are available at the El Dorado County SELPA office.